jamescarruthers/PlotteRXY/Software/readme.md

 You should then be able to run: "vpype read input.svg gwrite output.gcode" to create a gcode file.

-You may need to adjust the S and G commands to accomodate the weight of the pen or the pen lift mechanism.
-S controls the PWM and G the delay time in seconds.
-Ideally adjust these numbers to the lowest values possible.
+You might want to try "vpype read input.svg linemerge linesort reloop linesimplify output.gcode" to create more efficient plots.

+You may want to adjust the pen drop time in the .toml file "G4 P0.250" – the P setting adjusts how long the plotter waits for the pen to drop before starting the line.
+"G4 P0.250" means "pause for 0.250 seconds".